Skip to content

 # Update a task within a specific block scope

-lqd task add "Updated task name" --block "Project A" --key "task"
+lqd task add "Updated task name" --parent "Project A" --key "task"

 Usage: